gal333t/Project-One/README.md

 ## How to play

 First things first, the little info button will pop up an alert explaining what the colours mean when you click it.
-The aim of the game is simple really, guess the randomly chosen word. \
+The aim of the game is simple, guess the randomly chosen word. \
 \
 Depending on what you guess, the colours will change.
 A dark grey (almost black) means you got the letter wrong.
 Green is great, you got the letter right & in the right place.
 Then yellow is the right letter, but unfortunately in the wrong place.
 \